MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

     :::column-end:::
     :::column span="2":::
         ### [MDA takes mixed reality into orbit with HoloLens 2.](https://customers.microsoft.com/en-us/story/1377057233739728271-mda-manufacturing-hololens-canada)
         "With HoloLens 2, we optimize designs and build what's required to meet the mission requirements.
-It's going to be a transformative tool in our business." - Tim Kopra: Vice President of Robotics and Space Operations at MDA
+It's going to be a transformative tool in our business."<br> - Tim Kopra: Vice President of Robotics and Space Operations at MDA
     :::column-end:::
 :::row-end:::
 <br>